Sharon Watts: Relationship with Tom Banks

 In 2002, executive producer John Yorke introduced the character of Tom Banks (Colm Ó Maonlaí) as a love interest for Sharon.
-A love triangle storyline featured initially as Tom battled for Sharon's affections with her former lover Phil Mitchell.
+A love triangle storyline featured initially as Tom battled for Sharon's affections with her former lover Phil.
 In the storyline, Tom was shown to be keeping secrets from Sharon regarding his collapsed marriage, secrets that were unveiled by Phil; when Sharon confronted Tom, he admitted that he was still married, although he and his wife had split up.

 In July 2002, following the introduction of a new executive producer, Louise Berridge, it was announced that Tom was being written out of EastEnders.
 A spokesperson denied that the actor had been fired, commenting, "He was brought in to play out a specific storyline" and that he was due to "go out with a bang".
 According to The Mirror, EastEnders bosses decided that there was nowhere else to go with the character, that they could not work out how to develop him and that he had fulfilled a specific role.
 Part of Tom's exit storyline saw the character discovering that he had an inoperable brain tumour.
 Despite the initial upset this caused to his relationship with Sharon, the couple resolved to stay together and marry after Sharon proposed.
 Discussing Sharon's impromptu proposal, a BBC spokesperson said, "The two of them are messing one day and they decide to swap roles.
 Tom is supposed to do the washing and cleaning and Sharon takes on the role of a man.
 It is all supposed to be a joke but Sharon takes it to heart and shocks Tom when she arrives home with a ring and asks for his hand in marriage."
 However, in a plot twist, Tom was not killed off by the tumour; he instead died in a fire, airing in an episode that paid homage to Halloween, in October 2002.
 His death coincided with the exit of another character, Trevor Morgan (Alex Ferns).
-In the episode, Tom rushes into a house fire to save Trevor who is holding his baby and his ex-wife Little Mo Morgan (Kacey Ainsworth) hostage, but despite rescuing Mo and the baby, he and Trevor both die in an explosion.
+In the episode, Tom rushes into a house fire to save Trevor who is holding his baby and his wife Little Mo Mitchell (Kacey Ainsworth) hostage, but despite rescuing Mo and the baby, he and Trevor both die in an explosion.